 Parsifal returned to Blanche Fleur’s castle after raising the siege.
 They slept together.
 They slept together in the most intimate embrace – head to head, shoulder to shoulder, hip to hip, knee to knee, toe to toe.
 Nevertheless, the embrace was chaste and worthy of the Young Man’s vow that he never seduce or be seduced by a fair maiden – The wise words of Gouramond.

-The Young Man travelled all day, and at nightfall asked someone if there was a lodge nearby where he might spend the night.
+The Young Man travelled all day and, at nightfall, asked someone if there was a lodge nearby where he might spend the night.
 He was told there was no habitation within thirty miles.
 Soon he found a man in a boat fishing on a lake; it was the Fisher King.
-He asked if there was any place to stay the night to which the Fisher King replied – “Just go down the road a little way, turn left, across the drawbridge.”
+He asked if there was any place to stay the night, to which the Fisher King replied – “Just go down the road a little way, turn left, across the drawbridge.”

 Parsifal followed these directions and found the castle.
 The drawbridge slammed shut as he reached the other side, clipping the back hooves of his horse.

 Remember, Parsifal did not kill his enemies.
 The knights he conquered were sent back to Arthur’s court.
 He rescued many damsels, protected the poor and slew many dragons.
 King Arthur set out to find this great hero.
-Arthur vowed “not to sleep two nights in the same bed”, until he found this fantastic Knight.
+Arthur vowed “not to sleep two nights in the same bed” until he found this fantastic Knight.

-As Parsifal continued on his path, a falcon attacked three geese that were flying over his head.
+As Parsifal continued on his path, a falcon attacked three geese flying over his head.
 Three drops of blood fell on the snow next to Parsifal, and he fell into a lover’s trance.
 Parsifal could think of nothing but Blanche Fleur.

 It was in this state that Arthur’s men found him.